felixSchl/gh-preview/README.md

 likely to remain wishes for the future to come.

 * [ ] Show the caret in the output
-* [ ] Improve error reporting if the server goes away, etc.
 * [ ] Improve scroll synchronization

 ## Contributing